 Based on Scripture and with the desire of having God’s will in our lives, we can petition God with our requests and He will answer.
 You may not have your answer today or tomorrow or even next week, but He will answer you when it is the perfect time to answer.
 Don’t lose heart as you wait but remember that His timing is never late.

 When God says He will do something, He will do it.

 …for the Lord hath spoken it… Joel 3:8, KJV

 Begin your requests in the Name of Jesus.
 That will help keep you focused on praying according to His will and not your will.

 We often pray wanting answers done a certain way and in a certain time frame.
 We tie God’s hands in providing the answers according to our will when He desires to answer our request His way which is so much better than our way.
 We have finite minds and cannot possibly see the best solution for us when God can.

 So, let God be God as He answers your prayers His way and in His timing.

 If you’re ready to dive even deeper into prayer, take a peek at this Prayer Challenge.

 There’s a 5-day deep dive into prayer available (free) to members of the Graceful Abandon community.
 If you want to learn more, click below:

-Cindy Barnes writes over at Go – Gather – Grow, a blog for Christian women with the aim of sharing the Word of God through faith posts, testimonies and Bible Studies.
+Cindy Barnes encourages Christian women at 215 Ministry with the aim of sharing the Word of God through faith posts, testimonies and Bible Studies.
 Cindy’s favourite Bible Study method is the Inductive Method as it allows you to dig deep in the Word as you search for the answers yourself.
 This method has been very rewarding for her as she states she “has grown more in the past 10 years studying this way than she did in the first 26 years as a Christian!”